peregr956/lifepath-planner/docs/architecture/README.md

 - **Scenario Engine** - Combines projection + comparison logic

 For MVP, these can be implemented within the API Gateway and extracted later if needed.

+### Why AI Budget Normalization?

+The system accepts budgets in any format, but the deterministic engine needs consistent data:
+- Income must be positive values
+- Expenses must be negative values
+- Debt payments must be negative values

+Users upload budgets in many formats: all positive numbers, separate income/expense columns, ledger formats, etc. AI normalization uses ChatGPT to analyze category labels and descriptions to correctly classify each amount before the deterministic engine processes it.

+The AI normalization step:
+1. Analyzes the semantic meaning of each budget line
+2. Normalizes amounts to the correct sign convention
+3. Falls back to passthrough if unavailable

 ### Why Deterministic Calculations?